nextstrain/fauna/README.md

 Chateau configuration is stored in the file [`config.js`](config.js).

-To run chateau on `localhost` rethink instance, instead run `chateau -f config_local.js` and go to `http://localhost:3001/` in a browser.
+To run chateau on a `localhost` rethink instance, instead run `chateau -f config_local.js` and go to `http://localhost:3001/` in a browser.

 ## License and copyright